-Compared to System I, System III has a much larger relaxation time (~1372 ps) for the overall temperature decay of the top CNT (Figs. 7 (c) and 7 (d)).
-The spectral temperature in band 2 to 4 decays similar to the overall temperature.
-However, the energy in band 1 has a two-stage decay characteristic, and cannot be described by a single relaxation time.
-So we fit the $\Delta T{sp}(t)$ to the sum of two exponential functions: $\Delta T{\rm sp}^{\rm l}\left(t\right) = \Delta T{0,\,a} \exp(t/\tau{\rm l,\,a}) + \Delta T{0,\,b} \exp(t/\tau{\rm l,\,b})$ .
-The first stage is very fast with a relaxation time, $\tau{1,a}$ , of 47 ps, but the second stage is much slower ( $\tau{1,b}$ =2132 ps).
-In System III, the top CNT is supported only by bottom CNTs and have a small contact area and weak vdW interactions at the interface.
-The tube-tube energy transfer is mainly achieved by the low frequency phonons.[20, 22] As shown in Reference [22] using the atomic Green's function calculation, the phonon transmission above 10 THz is strongly suppressed, and this frequency threshold becomes even smaller for small diameter CNTs.
-For the CNT of chirality (6, 0) in this study, the phonon transmission has diminished to nearly zero for frequency above 8 THz.[22]
-In this stage the energy carried by low frequency phonons, which are excited during heating process, is transferred to the lower CNTs/ substrate rapidly due to the efficient coupling between the low frequency modes.
-The second stage ( $\tau{1,b}$ =2132 ps) may corresponds to the phase when the energy in high frequency bands (2 to 4) is first transferred to band 1 before getting transferred to lower CNT and the substrate.
-As shown in Fig. 7 (d), the time constant of spectral temperature relaxation is smallest for the highest frequency band but largest for the second stage of the low frequency band ( $\tau_4 < \tau_3 < \tau_2 < \tau{1b}$ ).
-This is because bottom CNTs block the energy transfer through the direct coupling of high frequency phonons and the energy from high frequency band need to be first transferred to the lower frequency band.
-The energy can get accumulated in these high frequency modes.
-As dominant energy content is in the high frequency bands, the slower relaxation of energy in high frequency bands (~2 to 4) to low frequency band (~1) as reflected in high $\tau{l,\,b}$ and absence of direct coupling of high frequency phonons may become bottleneck for energy exchange at interface.
+Compared with system I, system III has a much larger relaxation time (~1372 ps) for the overall temperature decay of the top CNT (Figs. 7(c) and 7(d)).
+The spectral temperature in bands 2-4 decays similar to the overall temperature.
+However, the energy in band 1 has a two-stage decay characteristic and cannot be described by a single relaxation time.
+So we fit the $\Delta T{sp}(t)$ to the sum of two exponential functions: $\Delta T{sp}^{1}(t) = \Delta T{0,a} \exp(t/\tau{1,a})$ $+\Delta T{0,b} \exp(t/\tau{1,b})$.
+The first stage is very fast with a relaxation time, $\tau{1,a}$, of 47 ps, but the second stage is much slower ($\tau{1,b} = 2132$ ps).
+In system III, the top CNT is supported only by bottom CNTs and has a small contact area and weak vdW interactions at the interface.
+The tube-tube energy transfer is mainly achieved by the low frequency phonons [20,22].
+As shown in Ref.
+[22] using the atomic Green's function calculation, the phonon transmission above 10 THz is strongly suppressed, and this frequency threshold becomes even smaller for small-diameter CNTs.
+For the CNT of chirality (6, 0) in this study, the phonon transmission has diminished to nearly zero for frequency above 8 THz [22].
+In this stage, the energy carried by low frequency phonons, which are excited during heating process, is transferred to the lower CNTs/substrate rapidly due to the efficient coupling between the low frequency modes.
+The second stage ($\tau{1,b} = 2132$) ps) may correspond to the phase when the energy in highfrequency bands (2-4) is first transferred to band 1 before getting transferred to lower CNT and the substrate.
+As shown in Fig. 7(d), the time constant of spectral temperature relaxation is smallest for the highest frequency band but largest for the second stage of the low frequency band ($\tau_4 < \tau_3 < \tau_2 < \tau{1b}$).
+This is because bottom CNTs block the energy transfer through the direct coupling of high-frequency phonons and the energy from high-frequency band needs to be first transferred to the lower frequency band.
+The energy can get accumulated in these high-frequency modes.
+The dominant energy content is in the high-frequency bands, so the slower relaxation of energy in high-frequency bands (\sim 2-4) to low frequency band (~1) as reflected in high $\tau{1,b}$ and absence of direct coupling of high-frequency phonons may become bottleneck for energy exchange at interface.

-In system III, the bottom CNT works as a frequency filter which blocks the direct energy transfer via the high frequency phonons from top CNT to substrate.
-Coupling of higher frequency phonons can help to enhance the heat transfer at CNT junctions, which may be achieved by nano-engineering the CNT-CNT interfaces through polymer wrapping, metal coating and linker molecules.
-[20, 40] Polymer molecules or smaller linker molecules can also be used as fillers to bridge the gap between top CNT and SiO2.
-Besides, CNTs with larger diameter can have larger interfacial thermal conductance and contact area.
-[20, 33] But larger diameter can increase the buckling length of top CNTs, and thereby significantly reduce the contact area with substrate and deteriorate the heat dissipation around CNT junctions.
-[33]
+In system III, the bottom CNT works as a frequency filter which blocks the direct energy transfer via the high-frequency phonons from top CNT to substrate.
+Coupling of higher frequency phonons can help to enhance the heat transfer at CNT junctions, which may be achieved by nano-engineering the CNT-CNT interfaces through polymer wrapping, metal coating, and linker molecules [20,40].
+Polymer molecules or smaller linker molecules can also be used as fillers to bridge the gap between top CNT and SiO2.
+Besides, CNTs with larger diameter can have larger interfacial thermal conductance and contact area [20,33].
+But larger diameter can increase the buckling length of top CNTs, and thereby significantly reduce the contact area with substrate and deteriorate the heat dissipation around CNT junctions [33].